Emma Soyer: Legacy

 In September 2018 Soyer's painting of two black girls, in a tropical landscape, possibly painted for the slavery abolitionist cause in Britain, was featured on the BBC One television programme Fake or Fortune?.
+The picture is on long term loan to the Tate Britain since 2022.

+The artwork and Soyer herself are mentioned in Zadie Smith's 2023 novel The Fraud.

-Her portrait of Alexis Soyer is still in the collection of the Reform club.
+Her portrait of Alexis Soyer is in the collection of the Reform club (on loan from a private collection).